pyamg/pyamg/docs/paper/paper.md

 $$A x = b,$$
 where $A$ is an $n\times n$ sparse matrix.
-Sparse linear systems arise in a range of problems in the science, from fluid flows to solid mechanics to data analysis.
+Sparse linear systems arise in a range of problems in science, from fluid flows to solid mechanics to data analysis.
 While the direct solvers available in SciPy's sparse linear algebra package (`scipy.sparse.linalg`) are highly efficient, in many cases *iterative* methods are preferred due to overall complexity.
 However, the iterative methods in SciPy, such as CG and GMRES, often require an efficient preconditioner in order to achieve a lower complexity.
-Preconditioning is a powerful tool whereby the conditioning of the linear system and iterative method convergence rate are both dramatically improved.
+Preconditioning is a powerful tool whereby the conditioning of the linear system and convergence rate of the iterative method are both dramatically improved.
 `PyAMG` constructs multigrid solvers for use as a preconditioner in this setting.
-A summary of multigrid and algebraic multigrid solvers can be found in [@encmg,@encamg]; a detailed description can be found in [@mgtutorial,@mgbook].
+A summary of multigrid and algebraic multigrid solvers can be found in [@encmg,@encamg,@amgintro]; a detailed description can be found in [@mgtutorial,@mgbook].

 The overarching goals of `PyAMG` include both readability and performance.